kaloyan-marinov/examples-concurrent-programming/README.md

 # Introduction

+In the context of computer programming, one may draw a distinction between these categories of programming:

+(A) <u>sequential programming</u>

+   - the program runs in a known/deterministic/"stable" order,
+     <b>_one statement at a time_</b>

+(B) <u>concurrent programming</u>

+   - the program runs in a way that allows it to "do multi-tasking"

+   - the reason for the quotation marks in the preceding bulletpoint is that there are different subcategories/types/styles of concurrent programming;
+     depending
+     on the style used to implement a computer program and
+     on the hardware used to run the computer program, one of two things can take place:

+     <b>_EITHER the hardware simply gives the illusion of doing multi-tasking,_</b>

+     <b>_OR the hardware actually does run multiple instructions simultaneously_</b>

+   - be advised that,
+     even if the hardware simply gives the illusion of doing multi-tasking, the time required to run a program based on concurrency techniques _might_ be less than
+     the time required to run an equivalent program based on the sequential technique

+---

 At PyCon 2017, there was a talk by Miguel Grinberg which was called "Asynchronous Python for the Complete Beginner".
 The talk can be accessed via [this link](